 No specific antiviral treatment is currently recommended and patients are treated with rest, hydration and medications for pain and fever.
 Nonsteroidal anti-inflammatory drugs may be helpful in alleviating symptoms.

-Before 2014 the majority of cases reported in the UK were acquired in the Indian Ocean islands, South and South East Asia and Africa.
-In England, Wales and Northern Ireland, 295 individual cases of chikungunya infection were reported by the Public Health England (PHE) in 2014, more than a 12-fold increase compared to 2013 (24 cases) .
-Eighty eight percent of these had travelled to the Caribbean and South America .
+The majority of cases reported in the UK are acquired in the Indian Ocean islands, South and South East Asia and Africa .
+In England, Wales and Northern Ireland, 295 individual cases of chikungunya infection were reported by Public Health England (PHE) in 2014, more than a 12-fold increase compared to 2013 (24 cases) .
+Eighty eight percent of these had travelled to the Caribbean and South America.

 Chikungunya is a viral infection transmitted through the bite of an infected Aedes mosquito.